gisgeolab/LCZ-ODC/README.md

 #### Paste the following content:
 [datacube]
-db_database: datacube
+db_database: agdcintegration

 #A blank host will use a local socket.
 Specify a hostname (such as localhost) to use TCP.
 db_hostname: localhost

 #Credentials are optional: you might have other Postgres authentication configured.
 #The default username otherwise is the current user id.
-db_username: postgres
+db_username: asi
-db_password: password
+db_password: asi

 #### Start datacube system
 $ datacube system init;